 Fuel dispensers must display WMSD contact information if a WMSD inspection sticker is absent.
 See our Guide to Dispenser Labeling in Arizona for more information.

 Q: Are fuel stations required to install security tamper seals on their fuel dispensers?

 A: No. Fuel stations are not required to install security tamper seals on their fuel dispensers.
-Security tamper seals mainly exist as an added security mechanism to prevent credit card skimming activity at fuel dispensers.
+Security tamper seals are mainly an added security mechanism to prevent credit card skimming activity at fuel dispensers.
 Many fuel retailers voluntarily install security tamper seals on their fuel dispensers to help customers and location employees identify if a pump may have been tampered with.
-However, the integrity of these seals is diminished if they are not replaced after being broken for routine dispenser maintenance such as replacing a roll of receipt paper.
+However, the integrity of these seals is diminished if they are not replaced after being broken for routine dispenser maintenance, such as replacing a roll of receipt paper.
 If you see a broken security tamper seal, it is recommended that you report the broken seal to a location employee.
 You may also contact WMSD if you are concerned about possible skimming activity at a fuel station.

 Q: I saw a yellow Weights and Measures tag on a fuel dispenser.
 What does that tag mean?